 - Libraries – This is a portfolio of tasks that share segments of popular custom applications on MetaTrader 5.

-Note you can also personalise the look and feel of the platform, including choosing between the light and dark mode.
+Note you can also personalize the look and feel of the platform, including choosing between the light and dark mode.

 Automated trading is available through expert Advisors (EAs).
 Following pre-determined criteria, algorithms will automatically execute trades on your behalf.